dagim-shimelis/XD-Design-Samples/HP Home Page/README.md

 # HP HomePage
- An elegant web design for HP computer to market there new pc
+An elegant web design for HP computer to market there new pc.